US Open: From Federer, Serena hitting top gear to Medvedev’s meltdown, the big takeaways from day 5

-Kei Nishikori joined the list of top seeds to bow out of the 2019 US Open while Roger Federer, Serena Williams and Novak Djokovic sailed smoothly into the third round at Flushing Meadows on Friday.
+Kei Nishikori joined the list of top seeds to bow out of the 2019 US Open while Roger Federer, Serena Williams and Novak Djokovic sailed smoothly into the fourth round at Flushing Meadows on Friday.

 With plenty of big names – like Dominic Thiem, Stefanos Tsitsipas, Sloane Stephens, Petra Kvitova and Angelique Kerber – being knocked out in the first couple of rounds, Friday was expected to throw up some more surprises.
 And it did, with Nishikori losing in four sets and Grigor Dimitrov winning in three.